mikewest/mikewest.org/_posts/2006-09-29-anatomy-of-a-technical-interview-part-i.markdown

 - http://mikewest.org/blog/id/36
 Modified: '2006-09-29T13:20:04Z'
 Teaser: ''
-Title: 'Anatomy of a Technical Interview: Part I'
 layout: post
+title: 'Anatomy of a Technical Interview: Part I'
 ---
 Interviews for technical positions are tough, both for the interviewer and the interviewee.
 The interviewer has the impossible task of evaluating someone's competence on a wide range of complex subjects in just a few hours.
 The interviewee has the equally impossible task of proving that she's smarter than the average bear within the same tight time constraints.
 Really, it's a wonder anyone ever gets hired at all.